jjo/promql-cli/README.md

 - .labels <metric>
   - Show the set of labels and example values for a metric present in the loaded dataset
   - Example: `.labels http_requests_total`
+- .metrics
+  - List metric names present in the loaded dataset
 - .seed <metric> [steps=N] [step=1m]
   - Backfill N historical points per series for a metric, spaced by step (enables rate()/increase())
   - Also supports positional form: `.seed <metric> <steps> [<step>]`